kenkam/msgbrd/README.md

 # README

-This project contains a message board that uses [Flask](http://flask.pocoo.org/) and [Redis](http://redis.io) server for storing the messages.
+Msgbrd is a simple a message board that uses [Flask](http://flask.pocoo.org/) and [Redis](http://redis.io) server for storing the messages.

 ## Quickstart